Meet the most important Latin American Revolutionaries. Ernesto Che Guevara, Zapata, Simon Bolivar, Subcomandante Marcos. Latin America Revolutions.

 After directing the Ministry of Industry in Cuba, Che moved on to other zones to initiate revolutionary movements.
 First he headed to Africa, to the Republic of Congo, which was a complete failure.
 Che then focused his efforts on Bolivia, where he was assassinated in a covert operation by the Bolivian army and the CIA.

-Despite his death, the Commandor Che Guevara lives on in the minds of many people, both his admirers and critics.
+Despite his death, Commandor Che Guevara lives on in the minds of both his admirers and his critics.

 Subcomandante Marcos was the spokesperson of the Zapatista Army of National Liberation (EZLN) rebel movement of Chiapas State in southern Mexico.
-The movement jumped to the forefront on January 1, 1990 when the army took over six administrative capitals in Chiapas and demanded “democracy, liberty, land, bread and justice for the indigenous people”.
+The movement received great media attention on January 1, 1990 when the army took over six administrative capitals in Chiapas and demanded “democracy, liberty, land, bread and justice for the indigenous people”.

 According to sources in the Mexican government, Marcos is likely the nickname used by Rafael Sebastian Guillen Vicente, an ex-philosophy student of the National Autonomous University of Mexico and professor at the Autonomous Metropolitan University (UAM).